tranek/GASDocumentation/README.md

 <a name="concepts-as-design"></a>
 #### 4.4.2 Attribute Set Design
 An `ASC` may have one or many `AttributeSets`.
-AttributeSets have negligable memory overhead so how many `AttributeSets` to use is an organizational decision left up to the developer.
+AttributeSets have negligible memory overhead so how many `AttributeSets` to use is an organizational decision left up to the developer.

 It is acceptable to have one large monolithic `AttributeSet` shared by every `Actor` in your game and only use attributes if needed while ignoring unused attributes.